What Is a Firewall? Network Firewalls Explained

 Firewalls are an excellent security investment for any network, particularly for those that are exposed to large amounts of variable traffic.
 They protect ports, block malicious traffic, and overall improves network safety.

 Though firewalls are essential to network security, they do present a few potential issues and limitations for users.
 In some cases, firewalls mistakenly label traffic as safe or as a risk, resulting in malicious traffic passing through or secure traffic remaining blocked from the network.
-This can be difficult for businesses or individuals who struggle to regulate high volumes of traffic.
+This can be difficult for businesses or individuals who struggle to regulate high traffic volumes.

-Additionally, firewalls can be difficult to set up; you may need a network administrator to help you fully optimize your network firewall security.
+Additionally, firewalls can be difficult to set up; you may need a network administrator to help you fully optimize your network security.
 They also don't protect against internal network threats.
-Therefore, users shouldn't limit their network security to just this one tool.
-Over-reliance on firewalls can also cause other areas of a network's security to lack, which opens the window for threats elsewhere to present themselves.
+Therefore, users shouldn't limit their network firewall security to just this one tool.
+Over-reliance on the tool can also cause other areas of a network's security to lack, which opens the window for threats elsewhere to present themselves.

 Frequently asked questions